exarobibliologist/geek-code/README.md

 Go Generate Your Geekcode!
 ======
-Check out the [current geekcode model](https://github.com/exarobibliologist/geek-code/blob/main/Current%20Geekcode) and design your geekcode.
+Download the [current geekcode file](https://github.com/exarobibliologist/geek-code/blob/main/Current%20Geekcode) and design your geekcode.

+As a note: It's much easier to view in a text editor WITHOUT word wrap.
+Word wrap makes a mess of the charts!